-The Council will aim to achieve sustainable management of its woodlands as determined by guidance within a revised Woodland management Plan.
+The Council will aim at sustainability in the management of its woodlands as determined by guidance within a revised Woodland management Plan.

 CW 1.1: To produce a Woodland Management Plan for all woodland owned by the City Council.
 This plan would demonstrate the following desires: